 The Centers for Disease Control and Prevention (CDC) have launched an investigation into the outbreak of severe pulmonary disease associated with e-cigarette use.
-As of September 11, 2019, 380 cases of lung illness associated with the use of e-cigarettes have been reported to the CDC.
-The CDC has confirmed 6 deaths possibly linked to vaping.

 According to the CDC, if you experience any of the following symptoms, you should seek medical care immediately.

 The e-cigarette aerosol that users breathe from the device and exhale can contain harmful and potentially harmful substances, including: